grkuntzmd/perilousgen/README.md

 This is a generator for tables from [The Perilous Wilds](https://lampblack-and-brimstone.com/shop/the-perilous-wilds-print-on-demand-edition/).

 The app can be run from https://grkuntzmd.github.io/perilousgen/.
+The only Home link that current works (sort of) is "Plumb the Depths".